Skip to content

 Who we are

 The Adult Autism Keyworker Service is a community-based support service.
-It offers support to autistic adults who experience low to moderate psychosocial issues, related to or compounded by autism, or have needs related to autism that require clinical assessment and interventions.
+It offers support to autistic adults who experience low to moderate psycho-social issues, related to or compounded by autism, or have needs related to autism that require clinical assessment and interventions.
 This service is part of the Kent and Medway-wide system pathway for autism.
-The service workforce comprises of Clinical Team Manager, a small team of up to five full-time Occupational Therapists and Speech and Language Therapists plus an additional workforce of ten full-time keyworkers and peer support workers (full-time is an individual who works 37.5 hours a week).
+The service consists of a clinical team manager, a small team of up to five full-time occupational therapists and speech and language therapists, plus keyworkers and peer support workers.

 How we can help

-Our new Adult Autism Keyworker Service will be fully operational from 1 October 2025, with new referrals accepted from 1 July 2025.
+Our Adult Autism Keyworker Service will be fully operational from 1 October 2025, with new referrals accepted from 1 July 2025.
 We will be providing an interim offer of support accessible from 1 June 2025 for 4 months.
-From 1 April 2025 when the Post Diagnostic Service ceases, there will be a mobilisation period whilst we get the service offer and new team ready for referrals.
-During mobilisation we will recruit to posts and provide specialist induction training for the ten full time Keyworkers and Peer Support Workers, who will be delivering support to patients across a defined GP practice area.
-We are excited to share that our workforce of Peer Support Workers are employed as professionals with lived experience of autism.
+From 1 April 2025 when the Post Diagnostic Service ceases, there will be a mobilisation period while we get the service offer and new team ready for referrals.
+During mobilisation we will recruit to posts and provide specialist induction training for the keyworkers and peer support workers, who will be delivering support to patients across a defined GP practice area.
+Our peer support workers are professionals with lived experience of autism.

 In the new service all adults will be provided with psycho-education prior to any other offered support.

-As a service we are unable to provide case management / care co-ordination and/or oversee / manage risk during this process or while someone is awaiting assessment.
-It is expected that the GP (and/or referrer/care coordinator) would hold the overview of risk and should be contacted if there are concerns.
-We will of course liaise with professionals as appropriate.
+As a service we are unable to provide case management/care co-ordination or oversee/manage risk during this process or while someone is awaiting assessment.
+It is expected that the GP (or referrer/care coordinator) would hold the overview of risk and should be contacted if there are concerns.
+We will liaise with professionals as appropriate.